 Robotic deburring station

-RSP/3S: Machining of pressure casting / steel casting
+RSP/3S: Machining of pressure die casting / cast steel parts

 The robotic deburring of die parts can be achieved with a variety of tools.
 Above all, rotating power tools such as milling burrs and grinding pencils, grinding flap discs or brushes are used.